eleanorgraham/eleanorgraham.github.io/_posts/2016-7-22-diversity.md

 title:  "Strength in Diversity"
 date:   2016-07-22 10:40:19 -0400
 categories: learn-log
+tags:
+- tech
+- diversity
+- women
+- collaboration
 ---
 ## Cheers to Women In Tech

 The most recent episode of Front End Happy Hour is all about [Women In Tech][wit] -- a topic near and dear to my heart.
 There was a lot of talk about unconscious bias and ways to encourage diversity.
 It was good to hear the group agree wholeheartedly that increasing diversity in tech leads to more perspectives, greater innovation, and all around better products.

 # What does Diversity look like?